twhite96/TWBlog/_posts/2019-12-02-a-simple-terminal-website-with-css-and-typewriterjs.md

 The second `div` is where the cool stuff happens.

 I am using a library for the typewriter effect called, obviously, [typerwriterjs](https://github.com/tameemsafi/typewriterjs).
 In order to type everything we need out to the "console", we need an empty `div` we can target with enough space to type what we need.
 We can do that with an `id` of `app`.
-Then I added a class of `container` to center the content and then make it expand once we add content to the `div`.
+Then I added a class of `container` to center the content and then make it responsive once we add content to the `div`.
 Then the footer is just an svg of the GitHub logo and a copyright.

 ## The CSS